nomagicln/BDiff/README.md

-<font color="#013888">Are you still struggling with reading such differencing results?
-Now try BDiff!</font>
+Are you still struggling with reading such differencing results? **Now try BDiff!**
 <img width="3281" height="941" alt="image" src="https://github.com/user-attachments/assets/e7d2dc5e-90bd-400f-8a3f-8ef8fbc4cf83" />

 BDiff is a browser-based file differencing tool that can identify precise differences between text files and generate corresponding edit scripts.
 It can be applied in scenarios such as code review and change analysis.